prynixdevs/.github/profile/README.md

 ## Code of Conduct

 We are committed to providing a welcoming and inclusive environment for all community members.
 We expect everyone to treat others with respect and kindness, regardless of their background or experience level.

-## Future Vision

-Our goal is to grow into a recognized community that bridges the gap between academic learning and real-world application in technology.
-We aim to:

-- Develop open-source projects that solve real problems
-- Create educational resources for fellow students
-- Build a network of young tech professionals
-- Contribute meaningfully to the global tech community

 ## Acknowledgments